top of page

 Week One, Year “Four”

-Do I remember every detail of that week?
-No, but the key moments are still clear.
-I remember feeling hopeful and then frustrated, the happiness when things went right, and the anxiety when they didn’t.
-They didn’t let him stay the second week, so my husband came to pick him up.
+I don't remember every detail from that week, but the main moments stick out: feeling hopeful, then frustrated, being happy when things went well, and anxious when they didn't.
+He wasn't allowed to stay for the second week, so my husband came to pick him up.

 Only One Week Now